 The most relevant areas include:

-Before any work begins, a building regulations application should be submitted to the local building control team or an approved inspector.
+Building control must be notified before any work begins.
 A structural engineer will often be needed to assess the integrity of the roof and the impact of the new floor and window placements.

 Inspections are required at various stages of the project to receive full building control approval.
 These typically include:

-Under Part L, all new windows must meet minimum energy efficiency standards.
+Under Part L, all loft conversion windows must meet minimum energy efficiency standards.
 Poorly specified or installed windows can result in significant heat loss, impacting both comfort and compliance.

 Dakea’s Ultima Energy windows offer exceptional thermal insulation, reducing heat loss and meeting stringent energy regulations.
-Our ventilation valves also help manage fresh air and moisture, especially in high-humidity loft rooms.
+Integrated ventilation valves also help manage airflow and moisture, particularly in smaller loft conversions.

-Dakea’s Conservation Roof Window is designed specifically for heritage properties, meeting both aesthetic and technical requirements.
+Dakea’s Conservation Roof Window is designed specifically for heritage properties, meeting both aesthetic and regulatory requirements.

-Dakea provides a wide range of high-performance roof windows that support compliance, comfort and quality.
+Dakea’s range of high-performance loft conversion windows helps achieve compliance, comfort and quality.
 Backed by a 20-year guarantee and built with professional installers in mind, our products are ideal for your next loft conversion project.

 Contact us for help in choosing the right window for your next loft extension or for technical support on compliance and installation.